 STEP 5: Touch Patient ID/Sample ID and enter the necessary information using the on-screen keyboard.
+Touch Done to confirm.

 Entering Patient ID and Sample ID is optional but recommended to aid in finding the result in the Analyzer's database.
 If the Analyzer is used with a LIS a Patient ID should be supplied.